The Importance of Our Work

 Americans have always viewed education as our bridge to the future and as the means to create a better society peopled by responsible, productive citizens.
 For our state truly to succeed and progress, we must improve the education we provide to all Rhode Island children.
 This task forces us to confront enormous disparities in family background, financial situation, and overall social environment, all of which make the successful education of many of our children very difficult.
 Highlander Charter School was created to help address this challenge and the results of our work provide strong evidence that we are succeeding.

-First Day of School, All Grades, Monday, August 26th
+August 26th, First Day of School, All Grades

 At Highlander Charter School, we embrace student-centered learning.
 Here, learning is personalized through a competency-based model in order to meet the needs of all our learners.
 Students get what they need, when they need it, and how they need it, whether it be through whole group instruction, small group instruction, peer-assisted learning, self-directed learning, and/or technology-assisted learning.
 In this model, students receive instruction at their own academic level in the format(s) that they learn best.
 This allows students to take ownership of their learning and stay engaged in their academics.